 - being the Government's principal advisers on, and maintain effective management of, New Zealand's fisheries and aquaculture

 - leading New Zealand's biosecurity system

-- managing forestry assets for the Crown and leading the 1billion trees programme
+- managing forestry assets for the Crown and leading the One Billion Trees Programme

 - working with people and businesses to support everyone involved in the chain of food production to meet food safety standards